-Venomous snakes are numerous and aggressive, particularly in the rural areas of India.
-The commonest snakes species responsible for the majority of snake bites are known as the 'Big Four'.
-The Big Four tend to be attracted to agricultural areas - rice paddies for example - where they can find abundant food sources such as rats and other rodent species.
+Venomous snakes are both numerous and aggressive, particularly in the rural areas of India.
+The snake species responsible for the majority of snake bites are known as the 'Big Four'.
+The Big Four tend to be attracted to agricultural areas, rice paddies for example, where they can find abundant food sources such as rats and other rodent species.
 Unfortunately, the search for rodents also brings these venomous snakes into populated areas, and on occasion into peoples houses.
 However, the more we know about these snakes, and in particular being able to recognise them and their habits, the less likely it will be that people will be injured or even killed by them.

 The "Big Four" of venomous snakes in India are considered to be the following species: